apache/airflow/docs/best-practices.rst

 You should treat tasks in Airflow equivalent to transactions in a database.
 It implies that you should never produce incomplete results from your tasks.
 An example is not to produce incomplete data in ``HDFS`` or ``S3`` at the end of a task.

-Airflow retries a task if it fails.
+Airflow can retry a task if it fails.
 Thus, the tasks should produce the same outcome on every re-run.
 Some of the ways you can avoid producing a different result -

 * Do not use INSERT during a task re-run, an INSERT statement might lead to duplicate rows in your database.